Banksia railway station

-Banksia railway station is located on the Illawarra line, serving the Sydney suburb of Banksia.
-It is served by Sydney Trains T4 line services.
+Banksia railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Banksia.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

 Banksia station opened on 21 October 1906 with one island platform.
-In 1923, as part of the quadruplication of the Illawarra line from Wolli Creek to Rockdale, Platforms 1 and 4 were built along with an underpass.
+In 1923, as part of the quadruplication of the South Coast line from Wolli Creek to Rockdale, Platforms 1 and 4 were built along with an underpass.

 In August 2020, an upgrade to Banksia station as part of the Station Access Program was proposed.
 It includes the addition of lifts, heavily modified entrances, canopy extensions, and upgraded toilets.
 Construction began in December 2020 and was completed on 16 March 2022, and the lifts were opened on 7 April 2022.